It is possible to eat delicious food that is also healthy when on holiday, discovers Jesse Mulligan in Melbourne.

 Cheese definitely counts as a ferment and so does beer — order a flight of each at Milk the Cow in Lygon St, a licensed fromagerie.

-Or seek out Melbourne Supper Club near Parliament House, a discreet and luxurious late-night bar with its own cheese cave downstairs.
+near Parliament House, a discreet and luxurious late-night bar with its own cheese cave downstairs.

 At viking-themed Mjolner you can try honeymead, the oldest fermented beverage in the world, then gulp your ale from a horn.
 More than simple gimmickry, this is a fun place to eat like a Norseman — a Norseman with a state-of-the-art commercial kitchen.